gravitus/JSONJoy-Swift/README.md

 Parsing JSON in Swift has be likened to a trip through Mordor, then JSONJoy would be using eagles for that trip.

-#### Deprecation

-The release of Swift 4 brought support for the new `Codable` protocol.
-This renders most of JSONJoy unneccessary and thus will be deprecated.
-Version 3.0.2 has been update to support Swift 4 as a means of backward compatibility, but I would encourage the adoption of the new `Codable` protocol.
-I wrote a post about it [here](vluxe.io/codable-json-swift.html)

 First thing is to import the framework.
 See the Installation instructions on how to add the framework to your project.

 ```swift